rmckay50/SqLiteExecutionsToListAndQueryResults/README.md

 2023 01 25 1955
 *   commit - where is Ret() filled in creating routines?
     'Extension to Create List from NT Db for 2nd Version Fill fnList Prices (conflicted).linq'

+2023 01 26 0425
+*   commit - changed Ret.IsEntry and Ret.IsExit to bool? from long? in Extensions
+    will be easier to understand instList list